oauthstuff/draft-oauth-rar/main.md

    }
 ]
 ```
+Figure: Example for authorization details using common and extension data elements.

 If this request is approved, the resulting access token's access rights will be
 the union of the requested types of access for each of the two APIs, just as above.